kellyhodis/AirBnB_clone/README.md

 * `COMMAND` can be any one of the above commands.

 #### Examples
-* To create a City object, displaying its info, and deleting it:
+* To create a `City` object, display its info, and delete it:
 ```
 AirBnB_clone$ ./console.py
 (hbnb) create City